othyn/macos-auto-clicker/CONTRIBUTING.md

 </div>

 More information on Apple's localisation practices can be found on [their official docs](https://developer.apple.com/localization/), and [their official docs for Xcode](https://developer.apple.com/documentation/xcode/localization).
 There is also an application, [`mohakapt/Stringz`](https://github.com/mohakapt/Stringz), who's sole intent is to make writing and maintaining language translations easier.
 See [issue #36](https://github.com/othyn/macos-auto-clicker/issues/36) for some more useful links and resources for implementing translations.

-# :seedling: Branching Strategy

-The main project branches are;

-- `main`
-  - Holds the 'source of truth' for the current (newest) release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
-  - The only branch that should be PR'd into `main` is `dev`.
-  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details).
-- `dev`
-  - Holds the 'source of truth' for the current beta release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
-  - Any development against the project should reside in its own development branch using the `dev` branch as its base, later being PR'd back into `dev` when development is completed.
-  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details)

 # :memo: Commit Strategy